MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-spa/includes/5-exercise-create-api.md

 ## Use a mock server

-At this point, you have a frontend app with static data inside of the app.
-You want to move out the static data into a mock server, while waiting for the backend team to finish building the API.
+At this point, you have a front-end app with static data inside of the app.
+You want to move out the static data into a mock server, while waiting for the back-end team to finish building the API.
 Performing this step will set you up nicely for using the actual API, once it's done.

 1. In _Main.js_, locate this part of the code and cut it out: